cyqArgon/InterLM_camp3/README.md

 ## Introduction

 This project aims to provide an automated scoring and evaluation system for martial arts movements.
 By using YOLO for real-time action recognition and a fine-tuned InterLM model, the system can assess the quality of the movements and provide detailed feedback.
+For more information, visit the [InterLM Tutorial](https://github.com/InternLM/Tutorial) on GitHub.

 ## Features